Son of Code Red is wilier

 - By William Jackson

-Most government offices al-ready have protected their systems from a new Internet worm that exploits the same server flaw as the Code Red worm.
+Most agencies have already protected their systems from a new Internet worm that exploits the same server flaw as the Code Red worm.
 The new worm installs a back door that leaves infected machines open to future exploitation.

 One week later there was only one reported incident of a new Code Red infection on a government machine, said Lawrence Hale, director of liaison for the Federal Computer Incident Response Center.